chauff/cse1500-web-transcripts/_lectures/node.md

 Node's focus on making so-called **I/O bound programs** (that is, programs constrained by data access where adding more CPU power will not lead to speedups) efficient comes at a price: programs that require heavy CPU usage and contain few I/O requests may be better served on other platforms.

 As the typical web application is indeed I/O bound, Node.js has become a popular choice of server-side framework.
 Another positive side effect of Node is the *reuse* of the language: instead of learning JavaScript for the client-side and PHP (or another language) for the server-side part of an application, we restrict ourselves to a single language and can even *share code* between client and server efficiently.

+:cookie: If you want to check your understanding of the event loop (which is not just making an appearance in JavaScript but also Python among others), you may want to take a look [at this quiz by Julia Evans](https://questions.wizardzines.com/event-loops.html).

 ## Node.js in examples